cscully-allison/CS680_Computer_Graphics/PA6/README.md

 ```
 	1) Make sure that any .obj files you intend to load are placed in the asset folder
 	2) Ensure that thier .mtl files are located in the asset folder as well
-	3) A .obj has been uploaded to the github for quick testing (pinballbox.obj)
+	3) A .obj has been uploaded to the github for quick testing (capsule.obj)
 ```

 ## Upon Running